james-zedd/shopify-faq-page-template/README.md

 # Shopify FAQ Page Template using Pure CSS (no JS)
 <h2>Notes:</h2>
 <ul>
-  <li>Dependenct on Font Awesome.
+  <li>Dependency on Font Awesome.
 CDN included in /sections/page-faq.liquid</li>
   <li>Originally coded to work with Loft Shopify Theme (<a href="https://themes.shopify.com/themes/loft/styles/nashville">https://themes.shopify.com/themes/loft/styles/nashville</a>).
 Core of the code is within the {% for %} loop.</li>
 </ul>
 <hr />